 Tisch College is excited to offer a unique Tisch Summer Fellows (TSF) experience in India, where students will be able to spend their summer at a rural school founded by a Tufts alumnus.
-Modeled on our TSF programs in Gretear Boston, New York, and Washington, D.C., TSF: India will provide Tufts students with a full-time social impact placement as well as programmatic elements, guided reflection sessions, and support from a dedicated staff member.
+Modeled on our TSF programs in Greater Boston, New York, and Washington, D.C., TSF: India will provide Tufts undergraduate students with a full-time social impact placement as well as programmatic elements, guided reflection sessions, and support from a dedicated staff member.

 The Fellowships will run from early June to mid-August.
 All expenses will be covered by Tisch College, including flights, accomodation, food, and a local-currency stiped for incidental expenses.

 The program aims to balance student learning with organizational capacity building, asking critical questions and fostering individual growth, and strengthening cultural humility and global citizenship.
-Multiple fellowships are available and positions are open to both undergraduate and graduate students from any Tufts school and any field of study.
+Multiple fellowships are available and positions are open to undergraduate students from any Tufts school and any field of study.
 Activities beyond the required service can be tailored to a Fellow’s skills and background.
 This is an opportunity for you to collaborate with the staff of a growing school, have an impact on a community, and increase your cross-cultural global experience.

 About the School

 The mission of the Bodhi School is to provide high-quality, English-medium education to children from impoverished backgrounds in the rural Narayankhed region of Telangana, India.

 The Bodhi School serves 297 children, from preschool to 6th grade.
 Most students are the children of landless laborers and marginal farmers—often from lower castes.
 Many students are first-generation learners, and all students receive scholarships; from full scholarships for the poorest families to partial scholarships for others.
 The existing education options for this population of students are typically government schools, which are typically underfunded and lack quality teachers.